Which school do you want to support?

 Many things could be done, or at least tried, to make education work better.
 It's impossible to do them all, so every school leader must make choices.

 In choosing to make any investment of time, effort, or money, it is important to distinguish between inputs and outcomes.
-Inputs are the conditions you grapple with or the investments you make to change them.
-Outcomes are the results.

-In ed-policy lingo, factors that can be directly changed with focus or investment are known as "inputs."
+In ed-policy lingo, factors that can be directly changed with focus or investment are known as inputs.

-In ed-policy lingo, factors that can be directly changed with focus or investment are known as "inputs."
-Examples of inputs include access to health care, parent involvement, nutrition, exercise and the like.
+In ed-policy lingo, factors that can be directly changed with focus or investment are known as inputs.
+Examples of inputs include access to healthcare, parent involvement, nutrition, exercise and the like.

 However, there are some inputs over which local schools and districts have a great deal of control, such as:

 It's useful to keep the idea of inputs and outcomes separate, in part, because it helps to thwart magical thinking.
-For example: why are we concerned about skimpy funding for schools?
-Because funding buys inputs, like teachers' time and training, or tablets for classrooms, or crossing guards.
+For example: why are we concerned about funding for schools?
+Because funding buys inputs, like teachers' time and training, or technology for classrooms, or crossing guards.
 Why do we care about school spirit?
 Because it might drive inputs like more time in class.
 Do these inputs produce important outcomes?
 It depends!

-Many of the "inputs" of education cost money, a challenge discussed at greater length in the “Resources” chapter of Ed100.
+Many of the inputs of education cost money, a challenge discussed at greater length in the Resources chapter of Ed100.